pymeasure/leco-protocol/components.md

 Multiple coordinator instances may be necessary for large deployments, but a single coordinator instance should be sufficient for operation.

 The presence of a coordinator should avoid the complexity/scaling of a purely point-to-point approach.
-Currently, this corresponds to the zmq majordomo broker, and/or a zmq proxy.
+Currently, this corresponds to the something like a zmq majordomo broker, and/or a zmq proxy.

 ## Observer
 A component that receives data from other components, e.g. for logging, storage, or plotting, either directly in a streaming fashion, batched, or delayed.